-Do you want to make adjustments to the settings?
+Do you want to adjust the settings?

 At the top left of the report, you will find a drop-down where you can select which contact type you wish to base the metrics on.
 This will filter the entire report, only showing metrics for the selected contact type.

-The metrics on this page present the current count of contacts and a micro bar-chart that gives you an idea of the development of these numbers.
+The metrics on this tab present the current count of contacts and a micro bar-chart that gives you an idea of the development of these numbers.
 The reachability numbers represent the current share of reachable contacts in each marketing channel.